hdlj/Mongoose/README.md

 * Go to BlinkLed_uno folder with Terminal

-* To upload to Arduino board, run these command line:
+* To upload to Arduino board, run this command line:

 `$make upload`

-* To upload to Arduino board and store the logs from the board, run these command line:
+* To upload to Arduino board and store the logs from the board, run this command line:

 `$make upload-store-log`